 Dep.
 Coordinator: Andrew Schmidt, Past Fire Chief

-The Office is responsible for coordinating all large scale emergencies.
-OEM is responsible for maintaining the Township Emergency Management plan and to provide resources to all Township Department during emergencies or in times of crisis.
-In addition, the Office works closely with the Morris County Office of Emergency Management and the New Jersey State, Office of Emergency Management.
+The Office of Emergency Management (OEM) is responsible for coordinating all large-scale emergencies.
+OEM is responsible for maintaining the Township Emergency Management plan and for providing resources to all Township Departments during emergencies or in times of crisis.
+In addition, OEM works closely with the Morris County Office of Emergency Management and the NJ State Office of Emergency Management.

 The coordinators can be contacted through the Police Chief's Office at 973-208-6151.